 Colorado Health Foundation

-The Colorado Health Foundation is an Equal Opportunity Employer and invites qualified candidates from all backgrounds to apply.
+The Colorado Health Foundation is an Equal Opportunity Employer and invite qualified candidates from all backgrounds to apply.

 About the Organization

-At the Foundation, we believe that keeping equity at the heart of our work will lead us to better health.
+At the Foundation, we believe that keeping equity at the heart of our work will bring health in reach for all Coloradans.
 That starts from within, including intentional application of diversity, equity, and inclusion practices that guide how we operate and work in communities across Colorado.
 For example, our cornerstones are designed to help ensure that:

 - We do everything with the intent of creating health equity.

 - We are informed by the community and those we exist to serve.